Access Through JDBC¶

 JDBC (Java Database Connectivity) is a Java API that allows executing statements on a relational database regardless of the Database Management System used.

-Denodo provides a JDBC type 4 driver that implements the main characteristics of the JDBC 4.1 API (Java Database Connectivity).
+Denodo provides a JDBC Type 4 driver that implements the main characteristics of the JDBC 4.1 API (Java Database Connectivity).
+This means that the driver is platform independent.

 You can get the Denodo JDBC driver from:

 The Denodo Community (https://community.denodo.com/drivers/jdbc/).
 Download the version of the update installed in the Denodo server.
-To find out the version of the Denodo server you are connecting to, log in to that server with the administration tool, click the menu File > About… and look for VDP server (below installed updates).
+To find out the version of the Denodo server you are connecting to, log in to that server with the Design Studio or administration tool, click the menu File > About… and look for VDP server (below installed updates).
+You need to register on this site to download it (anyone can register).

 The JDBC driver is compatible with Java 8, 9, 10 and 11.